by Chris Woodford. Last updated: February 11, 2018.

 If someone shows you a piece of zinc, it will probably look dull grayish-white.
 But what you're looking at will be zinc oxide, which forms when zinc reacts with oxygen in moist air; pure zinc is actually a shiny, blueish, whiteish, silverish sort of a color.
 Zinc isn't like iron (the kind of super-tough metal you'd use for building bridges): it's normally very brittle.
 But heat it up to about 100–150°C (212–302°F) and it becomes malleable (easy to bend and work), so you can make it into a variety of shapes or roll it into thin sheets.
 Like other metals, zinc is a crystalline solid: atoms of zinc lock together into hexagonal close-packed (HCP) crystals.

 Pie chart: Uses of zinc: Most zinc is used in galvanization, with the rest used for zinc-base alloys, brass, and bronze.
 Source: U.S. Geological Survey, Mineral Commodity Summaries: Zinc, January 2016.
+(Newer figures were not published in the 2017 and 2018 summaries.)

 Photo: This steel lamp-post has been protected from corrosion by coating it with a zinc compound, through a process called hot-dip galvanization.
 It's easy to recognize steel treated this way from the large crystal pattern on its surface, which is known as spangle.